MiraiSubject/CoteValentines2023/README.md

 There are 3 commands available:
 - `/sendletter recipient: String, letter: String, anonymous: Boolean` - accessible by everyone
-- `/publish channel: Channel` - accessible by users with the Manage Messages permission
+- `/publish` - accessible by users with the Manage Messages permission
 - `/add_recipient name: String, is_real: Boolean` - accessible by users with the Administrator permission

 You can go to any channel where the bot is allowed or to the DMs of the bot and type `/sendletter`.